nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TeleTutors App` and the **Actor** is the `tutor`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a new Task**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. Tutor requests to add a new task.
-4. AddressBook deletes the person
+2. Teletutors App prompts for the task details.
+3. Tutor provides the required task details.
+4. Teletutors App confirms the task has been successfully added.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+Tutor enters an invalid deadline
+  * 1a1.
+Teletutors App displays an error message: `Invalid date format.
+Please use 'YYYY-MM-DD'.`
+  * 1a2.
+Tutor re-enters the correct date.

-  Use case ends.
+    Use case resumes from Step 3.

+**Use case: Mark student Attendance**

+**MSS**
+1. Tutor requests to mark attendance for a student in a selected tutorial session.

+2. Teletutors App displays the list of students for the session.

+3. Tutor selects the student and specifies whether they are present or absent.

+4. Teletutors App updates the attendance record and confirms the action.

+    Use Case Ends.

+**Extensions**
 * 3a.
-The given index is invalid.
+Student is not found in the session list
   * 3a1.
-AddressBook shows an error message.
+Teletutors App displays an error message: `Student not found.
+Please check the name and try again.`

+    Use case resumes from Step 2

+**Use case: Delete student details**

+**MSS**

+1. Tutor requests to delete a student's details.
+2. Teletutors App prompts for confirmation
+3. Tutor confirms the deletion.
+4. Teletutors App deletes the student and associated records.

+    Use case ends.

+**Extensions**

+* 2a.
+The student does not exist in the system
+    * 2a1.
+Teletutors App displays an error message: `Student not found.
+Please check the name and try again`

-      Use case resumes at step 2.
+      Use case resumes from Step 3.

-*{More to be added}*

 ### Non-Functional Requirements